Rakesh-012/Omnifood/README.md

-Here’s the structured order for your Omnifood project:

----

 # Omnifood

 Welcome to the Omnifood project!
 This repository contains the codebase for a modern, fully responsive food delivery website.
 The website is designed to showcase the features of a fictional food delivery service called "Omnifood" and highlights a modern, user-friendly design optimized for performance and accessibility.